iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 `SELECT * FROM employee;`
 - this command is used for to show all data from `employee` table.
 - here `*` means all data

+Now, we want to insert some data inside this `employee` table.
+Let's use this command.

+`INSERT INTO employee VALUES ('kapil', 'kumar', 'sharma', 30, 30000, 'bangalore');`
+- by this command you can insert data.
+But it is recommended.
+Recommended approach is always mention column name after table name.
+Otherwise, you will get error if column count and value does not match.